-Sustainable Westchester, Inc. ("SW") seeks, via this Request for Proposals ("RFP") an Energy Services Company ("ESCO") licensed to supply electricity in New York State to supply electric power to municipalities in the Consolidated Edison Company of New York ("Con Ed") utility service area that will be participating ("Participating Municipalities") in the Westchester Power Community Choice Aggregation ("CCA") Program ("CCA Program").
+Sustainable Westchester, Inc. ("SW") seeks, via this Request for Proposals ("RFP") an Energy Services Company ("ESCO") licensed to supply electricity in New York State to supply electric power to municipalities in the New York State Electric and Gas ("NYSEG") utility service area that will be participating ("Participating Municipalities") in the Westchester Power Community Choice Aggregation ("CCA") Program ("CCA Program").

-The selected ESCO will sign an Electric Service Agreement ("ESA") with Participating Municipalities and SW to supply electricity for the CCA Program that will begin with meter read dates in January 2019 in accordance with terms and specifications described in this RFP and its attachments.
+The selected ESCO will sign an Electric Service Agreement ("ESA") with Participating Municipalities and SW to supply electricity for the CCA Program that will begin with meter read dates in May 2019 in accordance with terms and specifications described in this RFP and its attachments.
 This ESA will be substantially in the form of the template ESA provided as Attachment 1 ("Template ESA").